Battle of Anzen: Aftermath

 In the aftermath of this defeat, and with rumours circulating in Constantinople of his death, Theophilos's position was precarious.
 He abandoned the campaign and withdrew to Dorylaion, whence he soon departed for the imperial capital.
 Ancyra itself was left abandoned, and plundered by the Arab army on 27 July.
 Then the united Abbasid army marched unopposed to Amorion, which fell after a siege of two weeks.
-Out of its entire population of some 70,000, only about half survived the brutal sack, to be sold as slaves.
+Out of its entire population of some 70,000, only about half survived the sack, to be sold as slaves.
 The fall of the city was one of the heaviest blows Byzantium suffered in the entire 9th century, both in material and symbolic terms.
 However, news of a rebellion in the Caliphate forced al-Mu'tasim to withdraw soon after.

 At the same time, Theophilos had to deal with a revolt by Theophobos and his Kurds.
 When rumours of Theophilos's death reached the capital, the name of Theophobos, who was related to the Emperor by marriage and apparently an iconodule, was put forward by some as the new emperor.
 On returning to the city, Theophilos recalled his general, but the latter, fearful of being punished, fled with his loyal Kurds to Sinope, where he was proclaimed emperor.
 In the event, however, Theophobos was persuaded to surrender peacefully in the next year, while the "Persian" corps was disbanded and its men dispersed throughout the themes.

-Tragic though they were for the Byzantines at the time, the defeat at Anzen and the subsequent sack of Amorion were militarily of no long-term importance to the Empire, since the Abbasids failed to follow up on their success.
+Though initially appearing decisive, the defeat at Anzen and the subsequent sack of Amorion were militarily of no long-term importance to the Byzantine Empire, since the Abbasids failed to follow up on their success.
 They did, however, play a crucial role in discrediting iconoclasm, which had always relied on military success to maintain its validity.
 Shortly after Theophilos's sudden death in 842, the veneration of icons was restored as part of the Triumph of Orthodoxy throughout the Empire.
 The Battle of Anzen is also notable for illustrating the difficulties faced by the Byzantine military of the time against horse-archers, a remarkable change from the army of the 6th–7th centuries, when such skills formed a core part of Byzantine tactical doctrine.
 It is also remarkable for being the first confrontation of the middle Byzantine army with the Turkic nomads from Central Asia, whose descendants, the Seljuq Turks, would emerge as Byzantium's major antagonists from the mid-11th century on.